jmarcotte227/ur_modbus_opcua/README.md

+# ur_modbus_opcua
-Interface developed as an OPC/UA interface for the UR10e by communicating over Modbus TCP.
+An interface developed as an OPC/UA interface for the UR10e by communicating over Modbus TCP.

 # Installation